 10. The number of U.S. solar power installations is 23 times higher than eight years ago

 Solar power continues to grow in popularity in the United States, which is currently the third-largest solar market in the world.
-With the price of solar energy systems decreasing, it’s becoming an extremely appealing energy choice for Americans.
+With the price of solar energy systems getting lower, it is becoming a really appealing energy choice for Americans.

-There’s a lot more to those solar panels than you may have initially thought.
+There is a lot more to those solar panels than you may have known.

-Now that you’ve found out some history about them, a bit of science behind the technology, solar energy’s current position in the market and its potential to grow, why not get on board with solar panels for your own home?
+After finding out about history about them, a bit of science behind the technology, solar energy’s current position in the market and its ability to grow, why not get on board with solar panels for your own home?

-The possibilities and opportunity to use solar energy as a major power source are continuing to expand and Semper Solaris can help you become a part of the solar movement.
+The chances of using solar energy as a major power source are still growing and Semper Solaris can help you become a part of the solar movement.